priyammaz/MyTorch/README.md

   - [ ] Fused Kernel for KV Caching
 - [ ] Reimplement and Reproduce Llama
   - [ ] Rotary Embeddings
+- [ ] Benchmark Scripts to scope gains from Fused Ops